 Eligibility: Designed for young women pursuing STEM education, this scholarship awards funds to high school seniors and undergraduates.
 You'll need to be a STEM major to qualify.
 The scholarship also sets income requirements for eligibility.

 Where Can I Find Scholarships in New York?

-- Local organizations: Many local organizations, especially large businesses and nonprofits, offer scholarships.
+- Local Organizations: Many local organizations, especially large businesses and nonprofits, offer scholarships.
 Search online or ask around to find out which organizations award scholarship money.

-Tips for Applying to Scholarships
+Tips for Applying for Scholarships

-- Create a scholarship folder: Many scholarships ask for similar information.
+- Create a Scholarship Folder: Many scholarships ask for similar information.
 Keeping your scholarship information organized in a folder can help you quickly get through scholarship applications.

 Frequently Asked Questions About Scholarships in New York